robrwo/perl-HTTP-CSPHeader/CONTRIBUTING.md

 The source code is available via GitHub at [https://github.com/robrwo/perl-HTTP-CSPHeader](https://github.com/robrwo/perl-HTTP-CSPHeader).

-Patches should be based on a recent fork of the `master` branch.
+Patches should be based on a recent fork of the `main` branch.

 This distribution is managed with [Dist::Zilla](https://dzil.org/).
 This means that many of the usual files you might expect are not in the repository,